tripplea-sg/MySQL_Heatwave_Workshop/Lab-5/Readme.md

 # Working with MySQL Heatwave
-Obtain data.zip from the trainer, extract data.zip to local drive and perform the following
+Extract data.zip using "unzip" to local drive and perform the following

 1. Load Dump to MySQL Heatwave
 Login to database using MySQL Shell